-owner or controller, as described in Part I, Chapter 5, should be followed.
+- 8.178.14 Standard verification procedures for the type of customer concerned, and any beneficial owner or controller, as described in Part I, Chapter 5, should be followed.
 Subject to the restrictions that apply generally to their use, various modifications to standard procedures are available.
-Typically, these would include:
+Typically, these would include: - (i) application of simplified due diligence in relation to customers or products determined as presenting a low degree of risk, as described in Part I, Chapter 5;(ii) use of the source of funds as evidence of identity-see Part I, paragraphs 5.3.102 to 5.3.107 (firms should limit its use to lowest risk cases, and in any case should not use it where the value exceeds £50,000). - (iii) application of the measures described in Part I, paragraphs 5.3.95-5.3.98 in relation to the administration of deceased investors and Court of Protection Orders. - 8.188.15 Where the firm is required to verify the identity of a customer that is being introduced by an appropriately regulated intermediary (see Part I, paragraph 5.6.11-5.6.18), reliance may be placed on the intermediary, following the guidance in Part I, paragraphs 5.6.19ff Part I, paragraphs 5.6.4-5.6.23. - 8.198.16 In the case of beneficial owners or controllers, unless the relationship is higher risk (by virtue of the products/services to be provided or the specific nature of the customer), the identity of beneficial owners and controllers may be confirmed by the customer themselves (see Part I, paragraphs 5.3.8 to 5.3.136). - 8.20 Knowledge that the customer(s) is/are acting in a trustee capacity and identification of the beneficial owners does not mean that a firm has accepted or recorded notice of trust or

-- (i) application of simplified due diligence in relation to customers or products determined as presenting a low degree of risk, as described in Part I, Chapter 5; - (iii) application of the measures described in Part I, paragraphs 5.3.95-5.3.98 in relation to the administration of deceased investors and Court of Protection Orders. - 8.15 Where the firm is required to verify the identity of a customer that is being introduced by an appropriately regulated intermediary , reliance may be placed on the intermediary, following the guidance in Part I, paragraphs 5.6.4-5.6.23. - 8.16 In the case of beneficial owners or controllers, unless the relationship is higher risk (by virtue of the products/services to be provided or the specific nature of the customer), the identity of beneficial owners and controllers may be confirmed by the customer themselves (see Part I, paragraphs 5.3.8 to 5.3.16). - 8.17 Various types of small occupational pension scheme may invest in retail funds in cases where SDD cannot be applied the verification procedures described in Part I, paragraphs 5.3.228 to 5.3.237 should be followed.
-Where the customer is a UK- based personal pension scheme (e.g. a SIPP), however, the firm should confirm that any third\ party trustee or administrator that may deal with the firm has been appointed by the regulated scheme operator.
-This will be a factor to be considered by the firm when determining whether to apply simplified due diligence to such customers. - 8.18 Whilst most business within this sector is conducted with individual investors on a non faceto-face basis, withis should not mean that such interactions should be considered to represent a higher risk, provided there are sufficient safeguards and controls in place (see Part I paragraph 5.3.76 - 5.3.94).
-Given the lower risk of this sector being used for money laundering purposes, the usual measure taken in this respect is to ensure that the confirmation of a transaction or an acknowledgement letter is sent to the customer's preferred contact point (e.g., home address, e-mail, via digital means) and is not returned or queried by the occupant. - 8.19 Relationships with institutional investors will often be undertaken on a face-to-face basis via dedicated relationship/sales focused employees.
+- 8.218.17 Various types of small occupational pension scheme may invest in retail funds in cases where SDD Simplified Due Diligence cannot be applied the verification procedures described in Part I, paragraphs 5.3.228 to 5.3.237 should be followed.
+Where the customer is a UK- based personal pension scheme (e.g. a SIPP), however, the firm should confirm that any third- party trustee or administrator that may deal with the firm has been appointed by the regulated scheme operator.
+This will be a factor to be considered by the firm when determining whether to apply simplified due diligence to such customers. - AsWhilst most business within this sector is conducted with individual investors on a non faceto-face basis, consideration needs to be given to the higher money laundering risk this may present compared with face to face business, and in particular whether or not the person with whom the firm is dealing may be impersonating someone else provided there are sufficient safeguards and controls in place, this should not mean that such interactions should be considered to represent a higher risk, provided there are sufficient safeguards and controls in place (see Part I paragraph 5.3.76 5.3.94).
+Given the lower risk of this sector being used for money laundering purposes, the usual measure taken in this respect is to ensure that the confirmation of a transaction or an acknowledgement letter is sent by post to the customer's knownpreferred contact addresspoint (e.g., home address, e-mail, via digital means) and is not returned or queried by the occupant. - 8.228.19 Relationships with institutional investors will often be undertaken on a face-to-face basis via dedicated relationship/sales focused employees.